 If you manage a larger business with an annual turnover of over £45 million, you won't be able to access CBILS.
-Instead, The Government is launching The Coronavirus Large Business Interruption Loan Scheme (CLBILS) on 20th April 2020 to support large businesses negatively impacted by Covid-19 with an annual turnover of over £45 million.
+Instead, Government launched The Coronavirus Large Business Interruption Loan Scheme (CLBILS) on 20th April 2020 to support large businesses negatively impacted by Covid-19 with an annual turnover of over £45 million.

-Through CLBILS, medium and large UK businesses will be able to access government-backed loans such as term loans, revolving credit, invoice finance and asset finance through accredited lenders.
+Through CLBILS, medium and large UK businesses can access government-backed loans such as term loans, revolving credit, invoice finance and asset finance through accredited lenders.
 Loan values are as follows:

 - Businesses with a turnover of between £45 million and £250 million can access up to £25 million of funds through CLBILS

 - Businesses with a turnover of over £250 million can access up to £50 million of funds through CLBILS

 As with CBILS, CLBILS lenders will have a government-backed guarantee of 80% of the outstanding loan value.
 Personal guarantees won't be taken for loans of under £250,000 in value, but can be taken for loans above this figure.